History of Hinduism: Kingdom of Nepal

 King Prithvi Narayan Shah, the last Gorkhali monarch, self-proclaimed the newly unified Kingdom of Nepal as Asal Hindustan ("Real Land of Hindus") due to North India being ruled by the Islamic Mughal rulers.
 The proclamation was done to enforce Hindu social code Dharmaśāstra over his reign and refer to his country as being inhabitable for Hindus.
 He also referred Northern India as Mughlan (Country of Mughals) and called the region infiltrated by Muslim foreigners.

 After the Gorkhali conquest of Kathmandu valley, King Prithvi Narayan Shah expelled the Christian Capuchin missionaries from Patan and revisioned Nepal as Asal Hindustan ("real land of Hindus").
 The Hindu Tagadharis, a Nepalese Hindu socio-religious group, were given the privileged status in the Nepalese capital thereafter.
 Since then Hinduisation became the significant policy of the Kingdom of Nepal.
 Professor Harka Gurung speculates that the presence of Islamic Mughal rule and Christian British rule in India had compelled the foundation of Brahmin Orthodoxy in Nepal for the purpose building a haven for Hindus in the Kingdom of Nepal.

 Early colonialism

-Portuguese missionaries had reached the Malabar Coast in the late 15th century, made contact with the St Thomas Christians in Kerala and sought to introduce the Latin Rite among them.
-Since the priests for St Thomas Christians were served by the Eastern Christian Churches, they were following Eastern Christian practices at that time.
-Throughout this period, foreign missionaries also made many new converts to Christianity.
-This led to the formation of the Latin Catholics in Kerala.

 The Goa Inquisition was the office of the Christian Inquisition acting in the Indian city of Goa and the rest of the Portuguese empire in Asia.
 Francis Xavier, in a 1545 letter to John III, requested for an Inquisition to be installed in Goa.
 It was installed eight years after the death of Francis Xavier in 1552.
 Established in 1560 and operating until 1774, this highly controversial institution was aimed primarily at Hindus and wayward new converts.